tidymodels/extratests/tests/testthat/_snaps/randomForest.md

     Condition
       Warning:
       !
-1000 columns were requested but there were 6 predictors in the data. i 6 will be used.
+1000 columns were requested but there were 6 predictors in the data. i 6 predictors will be used.
       Warning:
       !
-1000 samples were requested but there were 333 rows in the data. i 333 will be used.
+1000 samples were requested but there were 333 rows in the data. i 333 samples will be used.

 ---